LuisaFC/react-query-optimistic/README.md

-# React Query architecture and implementation studies
+# React Query Optimistic Updates

 This is a repository containing a project with an architecture based on React Query and Optimisc UI ​​practices.